hongxuchen/dotfiles/README.md

 * Use `install.py` to setup the environment, which merely adds symlinks to `$HOME` directory as well as backups your original settings (if they do exist).
 It's better to *dryrun* it beforehand with `install.py -n` (more details with `install.py -h`) to see the effects.
-It is suggested to close other applications (e.g., google-chrome, emacs) during setup(especially on Linux).
+It is suggested to close other applications (e.g., google-chrome) during setup(especially on Linux).

 * Some of my personal information **should be** changed, you can `grep`or `rg` (see [ripgrep](https://github.com/BurntSushi/ripgrep)) and replace them.